 History of Spinel Gemstones

-Spinel is the name given to the red gemstones that have been somewhat confusingly associated with rubies throughout their history.
+Spinel has a rich and fascinating history that spans centuries and cultures.
+Often mistaken for more valuable gemstones such as ruby or sapphire, spinel has emerged from the shadows to gain recognition for its unique beauty and vibrant colors.
 The origin of the name is unclear although it is believed to have come from the Latin word, spina which means 'little thorn', and may refer to the sharp points that occur on some spinel crystals.
+Discover our collection of spinel gemstones for sale.

 Purple Spinel from GemSelect